Agentic LLM Framework for Adaptive Decision Discourse: Application

 \subsubsection{Environmental Science Representation}

 This agent is described as an urban and environmental engineer, designed to bring a scientific aspect to the discourse and provide sources and knowledgeable information.
-Therefore, there is future work opportunities of using such a persona to integrate advanced features such as fact verification through content extraction from research material, leveraging research database connectors such as the Langchain arXiV plugin, or other novel sourced web search engines embedded in the latest generation of LLMs.
+Therefore, there is future work opportunities of using such a persona to integrate advanced features such as fact verification through content extraction from research material, leveraging methods such as Retrieval Augmented Generation (RAG).
 Similarly to the first role presented, this agent is also encouraged to disagree with its peers and challenge their arguments, if needed.
 Last, we seek to improve this agent’s reasoning capacity to reinforce its relevance as a science representative, using prompt engineering.
 Chain of Thoughts (CoT) is a prompt pattern that enforces a LLM to produce intermediate \textit{thoughts} before producing the final output.
 CoT is a well established technique that has shown improvements to the reasoning quality and global precision of the model \cite{wei2023}.
-Using CoT, we enhance the scientific relevance of the scientist persona.
+Using CoT, we enhance the scientific relevance of the scientist's persona.